Medically reviewed by Drugs.com. Last updated on Mar 4, 2022.

-A bone scan is also an important tool for detecting cancer that has spread (metastasized) to the bone from the tumor's original location, such as the breast or prostate.
+A bone scan can also be an important tool for detecting cancer that has spread (metastasized) to the bone from the tumor's original location, such as the breast or prostate.

 Why it's done

-If you have unexplained bone pain, a bone scan might help determine the cause.
-The test is very sensitive to variation in bone metabolism.
-The ability to scan the entire skeleton makes a bone scan very helpful in diagnosing a wide range of bone disorders, including:
+A bone scan might help determine the cause of unexplained bone pain.
+The test is sensitive to differences in bone metabolism, which are highlighted in the body by the radioactive tracer.
+Scanning the whole skeleton helps in diagnosing a wide range of bone disorders, including:

 - Paget's disease of bone